informatics-isi-edu/iobox-win32/README.md

    - **"handler": "templates"**: defines a template that will be used by **hatrac**.
      The Python dictionary is updated with the key `objname`.
    - **"handler": "webconn"**: defines the Web connection to be used by **ermrest** and **hatrac**.
-The Python dictionary is updated with the key `foo`*.
+The Python dictionary is updated with the key `foo`.
    - **"handler": "ermrest"** with `"method": "POST"`.
 The `colmap` specifies the columns that will be updated.
-   - **"handler": "hatrac"**: Upload the files in chunks and create the parent namespaces if absent.
+   - **"handler": "hatrac"**: Uploads the file in chunks and create the parent namespaces if absent.
 In case of failure, move the file to the `transfer` directory.
    - **"handler": "ermrest"** with `"method": "PUT"`.
-The `group_key` specifies the columns to identify the entity the that will be updated.
+The `group_key` specifies the columns to identify the entity that will be updated.
      The `target_columns` specifies the columns that will be updated.

 ## Troubleshooting